Jennifer Aniston & Reese Witherspoon Get Feisty on 'Morning Show' Set

 "We pull back the curtain on the power dynamics between men and women in the high stakes world of morning news shows," Witherspoon explained.
 "It's seen through the eyes of two ambitious female characters."

 The show also marks Aniston's big return to television after her beloved role as Rachel Green on Friends, which ended in 2004.
-Witherspoon also had a guest starring role on an episode of Friends, where she played Aniston's sister.
+Witherspoon also had a guest starring role on an episode of Friends, in which she played Aniston's sister.

 "All of this and the chance for us to collaborate again has brought me back to television, and I'm really excited about it," Aniston said.
 "So, we can't wait to show all of you what we have been cooking up."